 #1 – Close Competition Promotes Efficiency

-Contrast to a monopoly business wherein a single player happens to dominate the market and enjoy the maximum market share leaving consumers with little or no choice in having to select between better products, forms of competition such as duopoly tend to end this practise and bring about better choice to customers.
+In contrast to a monopoly business wherein a single player happens to dominate the market and enjoy the maximum market share leaving consumers with little or no choice in having to select between better products, forms of competition such as duopoly tend to end this practice and bring about better choice to customers.
 One player tends to be better than the other.

 #2 – Maximum Profits for Firms